 Make the Coffee Syrup

-The coffee soak adds moisture and flavor to the joconde sponge.
-Sponge cakes are naturally quite dry and are designed to soak up l liquid (and flavor), so don't skip this step!
+The coffee soak is a coffee simple syrup; it adds moisture and flavor to the joconde sponge.
+Sponge cakes are naturally quite dry and are designed to soak up liquid (and flavor), so don't skip this step!

 I like to add some Amaretto to my coffee syrup, but you can swap it for something else or make it without.